MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest

-  * fix why pages aren't working

 ### B. High

-  * when clicking play for youtube video, hide play button
-  * add transition to player circle being shown on and off when hovering on and off
   * when clicking play button on youtube video and youtube isn't ready yet, have button show spinner
-  * fix shadows of card
-  * add 'add card button'
+  * add header with filters and 'add card button'

 ### C. Medium